jedwood/nodejs-hosting-providers/README.md

 #### Configuring variables
 According to the docs it doesn't matter what you set the listening port to, as long as it's either 80 or greater than 1024.

-Setting our `SECRET` to override the default was straightforward, using the CLI you can list and set variables, much like several other providers on this list.
+Setting our `SECRET` to override the default was straightforward.
+You can use the CLI or web interface to list and set variables, much like several other providers on this list.

 #### Deploying
 Pushing your code to the Nodejitsu cloud is done via a custom command-line interface application (CLI), installed with npm.
 When you sign up you get dumped right into a github repository with instructions, but overall the setup process was pretty painless.
 You're prompted to select a subdomain, which is then automatically added to the `package.json` file.
 In the couple of tests I ran, deploying was really quick.
 It auto-increments the `version` property in the package.json file with each deploy, which doesn't bother me but might annoy some folks.

-I only ran into two small hitches.
+I ran into three small hitches.
 The first was with versioning.
 In the message that gets spit out upon deploying, I was shown:

 `info: jitsu v0.12.10-2, node v0.10.4`

 and yet, I was told that `0.10.x` was not a supported value.
 Only by bumping down to `0.8.x` was I able to find success.

 Second, I tried to change the `name` property in `package.json` and it then wouldn't let me deploy.

+Third, my ENV variables got wiped out every time I re-deployed.
+Perhaps there's a way to avoid that.

 #### Misc Notes and Dashboard
 I like that Nodejitsu is so Node.js centric.
 Any custom configuration is at least handled via the standard `package.json` file.
 You can even define custom `predeploy` and `postdeploy` hooks.
 My totally subjective response is that it felt very snappy to deploy and view logs.